 It can be difficult to find an attractive denim jean cut for a triangle body shape.
 Look for a higher-rise waist band that is tapered tighter at the top.
 Select either a wide leg or boot-cut leg with a longer inseam.
 These features will provide balance to your appearance and give you confidence.

 Also, as mentioned earlier, match with top styles that add volume and visual interest to draw attention.

 Wear darker shades on bottom

-Wearing a neutral such as deep brown, black, gray or navy blue on bottom is doubly beneficial.
-First, the darker shade downplays your wider hips, and secondly, having a neutral color on bottom gives you more color opportunities on top.
+Wearing a neutral such as deep brown, black, gray, or navy blue on the bottom is doubly beneficial.
+First, the darker shade downplays your wider hips, and secondly, having a neutral color on your bottom gives you more color opportunities on top.
 During the fall, the goal for ladies with a triangle shape is to add volume on your narrow, top half to create body balance and to pull eyes up rather than down.
 Prints and bold fall colors do that.
-Pair a bright, patterned shirt or a fun fall-colored top in aubergine, cobalt, red or orange with neutral jeans, a women’s black pencil skirt or navy blue pants.
+Pair a bright, patterned shirt or a fun fall-colored top in aubergine, cobalt, red, or orange with neutral jeans, a women’s black pencil skirt, or navy blue pants.